Thompson Water Seal and Paint: A Winning Combination or Not?

 • Easy to Put On: Application is straightforward, whether using a brush or sprayer, without requiring extensive preparation.

-Consequently, Thompson Water Seal acts as a protective shield, prolonging the lifespan of outdoor items by effectively preventing water-related damage.
-This means less frequent repairs or replacements due to adverse weather conditions.
+Consequently, Thompson Water Seal acts as a protective shield, prolonging the lifespan of outdoor items by effectively preventing water-related damage and reducing repair or replacement needs due to adverse weather conditions.

 Painting Over Thompson Water Seal

-If you’re considering painting over Thompson Water Seal, it’s vital to understand how its water-repellent properties function.
-The same characteristics that make it effective at repelling water can complicate paint adhesion.
-Typically, paint requires a surface that can absorb it, but after applying Thompson Water Seal:
+If you’re considering painting over Thompson Water Seal, it’s crucial to understand how its water-repellent properties function.
+The same characteristics that make it effective at repelling water can complicate paint adhesion:

 • Surfaces become less receptive to paint as they are engineered to repel liquids.